Practical thought #3

 Example 2: The Six-Pack Principle

 This sounds obvious, right?
-So why don’t we apply the same logic to bigger dreams?
-The problem is often a missing or flawed plan.
-For example, my millionaire dream failed because there was no process.
-I worked hard and invested, but I never mapped out the math or timelines so think about your goals and is the process you are currently following actually going to get you there?
+So why don't we apply the same logic to our bigger dreams?
+Often, the problem is a missing, incomplete, or flawed plan.
+My earlier millionaire dream failed precisely because there was no real process guiding my actions.
+I worked hard and invested some money, but I never mapped out the necessary steps, the math, or realistic timelines.

 Revisiting the Millionaire Dream